Our technicians who handle geothermal conductivity testing have extensive experience in the process.

 When performing geothermal conductivity testing, we can accurately calculate the proper depth and length for the loops in the system.
 We’ll also use our findings to determine what type of loops to install.
 Our technicians who handle geothermal conductivity testing have extensive experience in the process and can determine how to design and install the system to maximize your benefits.
 Contact us to request more information or schedule this service on your property.

-At Yadkin Well Company, we offer geothermal conductivity testing in Yadkin County, Yadkinville, Ashe County, Surry County, Dobson, Mount Airy, Winston-Salem, Greensboro, High Point, Hickory, Charlotte, Mooresville, Lenoir, Wilkesboro, Statesville, and Wilkes County, North Carolina.
+At Yadkin Well Company, we offer geothermal conductivity testing in Yadkin County, Yadkinville, Ashe County, Surry County, Dobson, Mount Airy, Winston-Salem, Greensboro, High Point, Hickory, Charlotte, Mooresville, Lenoir, Wilkesboro, Statesville, Raleigh, Durham, and Wilkes County, North Carolina.